georgeartem/transcendence/README.md

 ---
 ### 3.2 Generalization from 3D→4D
-We use Gaussian Elimination to calculate N-agent bonding as a function of time and assign the appropriate degrees of freedom.
+We use Gaussian Elimination to calculate N-agent bonding as a function of time within which the thought function collapses.
+Doing so allows us to assign the correct degree of freedom under the power law.

 ### 3.3 Generalization to 4D→5D